Horace Silver: 1956–69

 Silver's final recordings with the Jazz Messengers were in May 1956.
 Later that year, he left Blakey after one and a half years, in part because of the heroin use prevalent in the band, which Silver did not want to be involved in.
-Soon after leaving, Silver formed his own long-term quintet, after receiving offers of work from club owners who had heard his albums.
-The first line-up was Mobley (tenor saxophone), Farmer (trumpet), Watkins (bass), and Louis Hayes (drums).
+Soon after leaving, Silver formed his own long-term quintet after receiving offers of work from club owners who had heard his albums.
+The first line-up was Hank Mobley (tenor saxophone), Art Farmer (trumpet), Doug Watkins (bass), and Louis Hayes (drums).
 The quintet, with various line-ups, continued to record, helping Silver to build his reputation.
 He wrote almost all of the material the band played; one of these, "Señor Blues", "officially put Horace Silver on the map", in the view of critic Scott Yanow.
 In concert, Silver "won over the crowds through his affable personality and all-action approach.
 He crouched over the piano as the sweat poured out, with his forelock brushing the keys and his feet pounding."

 After more than a dozen sideman recording sessions in 1955 and a similar number in 1956–57, Silver's appearance on Sonny Rollins, Vol. 2 in April 1957 was his last for another leader, as he opted to concentrate on his own band.
-For several years from the late 1950s, this contained Junior Cook (tenor saxophone), Blue Mitchell (trumpet), Gene Taylor (bass), and either Hayes or Roy Brooks (drums).
+For several years from the late 1950s, this band contained Junior Cook (tenor saxophone), Blue Mitchell (trumpet), Gene Taylor (bass), and either Hayes or Roy Brooks (drums).
 Their first album was Finger Poppin', in 1959.
 Silver's tour of Japan early in 1962 led to the album The Tokyo Blues, recorded later that year.
 By the early 1960s, Silver's quintet had influenced numerous bandleaders and was among the most popular performers at jazz clubs.
 They also released singles, including "Blowin' the Blues Away", "Juicy Lucy", and "Sister Sadie", for jukebox and radio play.
 This quintet's sixth and final album was Silver's Serenade, in 1963.